Treasure hunting for Mihály Kolodko ’s popular mini-statues in Budapest

-Find all the 15 mini-statues and discover Budapest as you go!
-No one should go home without having taken a photo of these super exciting and lovely mini-compositions.
+Find some of the more than 35 Kolodko mini-statues and discover Budapest as you go!
+No one should go home without having taken a photo of these super exciting and lovely mini-compositions like Kermit the frog or the tiny tank.
 But where are they?

 If you love art, you are going to love these guerrilla mini-statues.
 They are the hidden pearls of Budapest.
 They are not only fun to look for, but you can also discover Budapest as you go.
 You can’t go home without having taken a photo of one of them.
 But which one?
 They are all so exciting and meaningful!